zhangtreefish/portfolio_mean/README.md

 authentication;

-4. To view the front-end, after starting the server, go to http://localhost:3003/portfolio/#/ and other views defined in portfolio/index.js; set Network/Disable Cache at Chrome DevTools, make changes to code and observe the changes;
+4. To view the front-end, after starting the server, go to http://localhost:3003/portfolio/#/ and other views defined in portfolio/index.js; Go to portfolio directory and run 'gulp'; set Network/Disable Cache at Chrome DevTools, make changes to code and observe the changes;

 5. To deploy a new version of the app:
 ```sh